Azure/azure-sdk-for-cpp/README.md

 #### Key Core concepts

-Understanding the key concepts from the `azure-core-cpp` library, which is leveraged by all client libraries will also be helpful in getting started, regardless of which Azure service you want to use.
+Understanding the key concepts from the `Azure Core` library, which is leveraged by all client libraries will also be helpful in getting started, regardless of which Azure service you want to use.

-The main shared concepts of `Azure::Core` include:
+The main shared concepts of `Azure Core` include:

 - Accessing HTTP response details for the returned model of any SDK client operation, via `Response<T>`.
 - Exceptions for reporting errors from service requests in a consistent fashion via the base exception type `RequestFailedException`.
 - Abstractions for Azure SDK credentials (`TokenCredential`).
 - Handling streaming data and input/output (I/O) via `BodyStream` along with its derived types.
 - Polling long-running operations (LROs), via `Operation<T>`.
+- Operations that return collections do so via a `PagedResponse<T>`.
 - HTTP pipeline and HTTP policies such as retry and logging, which are configurable via service client specific options.
 - Replaceable HTTP transport layer to send requests and receive responses over the network.